strapi/strapi/docs/3.0.0-beta.x/plugins/documentation.md

 }
 ```

-In the previous example, you will generate documentation for the upload, email and users permissions (permissions and roles) puglins.
+In the previous example, you will generate documentation for the upload, email and users permissions (permissions and roles) plugins.

 ### Default Response